stuttter/wp-user-groups/README.md

 * Download and install using the built in WordPress plugin installer.
 * Activate in the "Plugins" area of your admin by clicking the "Activate" link.
+* Consider sponsoring future development by clicking "Sponsor".
-* Visit "Users > Groups" and create some groups
+* Visit "Users > Groups" and create some groups.
-* Add users to groups by editing their profile and checking the boxes
+* Add users to groups by editing their profile and checking the boxes.

 # FAQ